Linus4/eldritchinstinct/eldritch-instinct-srd.md

 #### Difficulty

 If the chase is particularly easy or difficult, the PCs must roll with [-] or [+] on some of the saves.
-The Warden announces at the start of the chase how many [-] or [+] must be applied, but the players may choose which saves they want to roll with [-] or [+].
+The Warden announces at the start of the chase how many [-] or [+] must be applied, but the players may choose which saves they want to roll with [-] or [+] as they come up.

 | very hard | hard | normal | easy | very easy |
 | --- | --- | --- | --- | --- |